-If that’s not cute enough – and fire and exploding bulbs aren’t scary enough – there’s research about the problems heat lamps can cause, from aggression to delayed feathering.
+If that’s not cute enough – and exploding fire bulbs aren’t scary enough – there’s research about the problems heat lamps can cause, from aggression to delayed feathering.

 I was skeptical at first.
 People swear by heat lamps.
 They’ve worked for, what, trillions of chicks?
-I’m no chicken expert but have been cornering poultry owners and inviting myself to see neighbors’ coops for months.
+I’m no expert but have been cornering poultry owners and inviting myself to see neighbors’ coops for months.
 Nobody’s talking about heating plates around here.
-However, people online [with nothing to gain] are raving about them.
+However, people online are raving about them.
 They say they make chicks calmer and feather faster so they can leave the brooder sooner.

 For the 1st round of chicks, it’s only $13.50 more for the safer, kinder heating plate.
 If we brood a 2nd round of chicks with the same heater, we’ll save $23.

-They say heating plates don’t work for high numbers of chicks or for brooders in cold places, like barns or garages under 50°F. Too many chicks crowding into a small area can trample each other.
-But if you’re like us, brooding 7 chicks in a 70° home, a heating plate is an awesome contraption.
+Heating plates won’t work for high numbers of chicks or for brooders in drafty or cold places, like barns or garages under 50°F. Too many chicks crowding into a small area can trample each other.
+But if you’re like us, brooding 7 chicks in a 70° home, a heating plate is awesome.

 We could’ve saved $10 by foregoing the protective cover, which I splurged on for the promise of not having to continually clean poop off the top of the heater.
-It works perfectly, but so far we only used it the first week because the heater takes up valuable real estate.
-At a week old, when they appeared big enough to hop safely off the heater, I swapped the cover for a cardboard template that can be easily wiped and replaced.
+It works great, but we only used it the first week because the heater takes up valuable real estate.
+At a week old, when they appeared big enough to hop safely off the heater, I swapped the cover for a disposable cardboard template.
 Now they play up there.
-Seeing how much poop they make, I think we’ll use the cover again when they outgrow the bin and graduate to a modified brooder in their coop.

 Yep, that’s the rooster holding court.
 He was the first to hop up there, and it’s slightly warm on top, so he naps up there sometimes when the other chicks are under the heater.